Social Distancing & Glass Protection

 Due to the COVID-19 coronavirus outbreak and measures imposed by governments around the world, there are currently unavoidable service impacts on both inbound and outbound Hardware shipments.
 Below you should see Frequently Asked Questions on what we are doing to ensure your safety and guide to how to disinfect your devices to help protect yourself and others.

 We're limit occupancy and give everyone plenty of space, all while refocusing on one-on-one, personalized service throughout the store.

 Depending on the amount of people, you may have to wait for a short period of time before entering the store.
 To maintain physical distance, we are limiting store occupancy and providing plenty of space for everyone.

-It is recommended to do do.
+It is recommended to do so.
 All of our teams and customers will be wearing face masks while interacting in our office

 Fully vaccinated people can resume activities without wearing a mask or physically distancing

-Throughout the day, we perform enhanced deep cleanings with a focus on all surfaces, display products, and heavily trafficked areas.
+Throughout the day, we perform enhanced cleanings focusing on all surfaces, display products, and heavily trafficked areas.
 Devices that are passed between members of our team and customers are wiped down before and after each use.
 At the end of the day, we also perform enhanced deep cleanings of our office.

 We are currently limiting personal set up sessions in the office to ensure the safety of our customers and team members.
 Only one customer may be brought to the Tech Area for their scheduled Consultation Service at a time.

 Due to the COVID-19 coronavirus outbreak and measures imposed by governments around the world, there are currently unavoidable service impacts on both inbound and outbound Hardware shipments.
 Below you should see the guide to how to disinfect your devices to help protect yourself and others.